Saturday 16 November, 2019

 Cruel Summer, on the other hand, changed considerably less from its initial draft to publication, though it did, nonetheless, undergo a few significant revisions.
 I might do a post on them at a later point.

-The Library Murders now available!
+The Library Murders gets a makeover!